whataboutpets/minimal-mistakes/_posts/ducks/2018-04-10-can-ducks-eat-bread.md

 # Do Ducks Eat Bread?

 This is the most searched, but also one of the most debated questions we have encountered.
-And you might be surprised to see that we advise against feeding ducks bread.
+And you might be surprised to see that we **advise against feeding ducks bread**.

 <img src="{{ site.url }}/assets/images/posts/food/bread.jpg" alt="bread" class="align-right">